Dallas Flower Florist

 The types of floral arrangements were not clearly labeled, requiring users to perform additional searches to understand their options.

-Delivery information (availability in Canada, Mexico, and the US) was only revealed during the checkout process, which complicated the user journey and added unnecessary friction.
+Delivery information (availability in Canada, Mexico, and the US) was only revealed during the checkout process.

 Several other usability issues were noted, which we addressed during the redesign.